 Why is Innovation Hard?

-The dilemma Christensen brought to light in his book was this: “the very decision-making and resource allocation processes that are key to the success of established companies are the very processes that reject disruptive technologies.”
+The dilemma Christensen brought to light in Innovator’s Dilemma was this: “the very decision-making and resource allocation processes that are key to the success of established companies are the very processes that reject disruptive technologies.”

 So What Does This Mean?

 We’ve seen companies try (and fail) to innovate in a variety of ways: